dalMaschio-lab/Bruzzone2021_tunableLens/README.md

 **_Polyfit.py_**
 Code for the calculation of the coefficients for the polynomial fitting the measured look-up-table

-**_Looming_stimulation.py_**
-Code for the creation of a looming stimulation and the communication with the Arduino.
-Once the script is running, it waits the frame trigger by the Arduino.
-The stimulation is based on Stytra [2]

 **_Mayavi_animation.py_**
 Code to create the MayaVi[2] animation of the 'Supplementary Movie S1'.
 With the same code it is possible to create the images in Figure 5.